The Sphere Packing Bound via Augustin's Method: Introduction

 The Shannon, Gallager, Berlekamp proof and Haroutunian's proof had greater impact on the field than Augustin's proof.
 Variants of Haroutunian's proof can be found in \cite{csiszar98,csiszarkorner,dalai17,haroutunianHH07,omura75}.
 For the DSPCs, Haroutunian's method leads to a SPB with a polynomial prefactor, i.e. a prefactor of the form \(e^{-\bigo{\ln \blx}}\).
 The prefactor of the Shannon, Gallager, Berlekamp proof in \cite{shannonGB67A} is \(e^{-\bigo{\sqrt{\blx}}}\), which is considerably worse.
 In \cite{valemboisF04}, Valembois and Fossorier have improved the prefactor of \cite{shannonGB67A} for moderate block lengths; the asymptotic behavior of the prefactor, however, is still \(e^{-\bigo{\sqrt{\blx}}}\).
 In \cite{wiechmanS08}, Wiechman and Sason improved the prefactor of \cite{valemboisF04} for channels with certain symmetries by eliminating the type based expurgation step of the derivation and the resulting contribution to the rate back-off term in the bound.
 This improvement, however, is inconsequential for the asymptotic behavior of the prefactor in \cite{wiechmanS08}, which is \(e^{-\bigo{\sqrt{\blx}}}\), as well.
 Augustin derived a SPB with a polynomial prefactor for certain product channels in \cite[Thm.
 4.8]{augustin69}; however, the prefactors of his general results \cite[Thm.
 4.7]{augustin69} and \cite[Thm.
 31.4]{augustin78} are \(e^{-\bigo{\sqrt{\blx}}}\).
 One of our main contributions is establishing the SPB with a polynomial prefactor for a large class of product channels.

-Using the list decoding variant of Gallager's inner bound, one can see that the exponential decay rate of the SPB, i.e. the sphere packing exponent, is tight.
+Using the list decoding variant of Gallager's bound \cite{elias57},\cite[ex 5.20]{gallager}, one can see that the exponential decay rate of the SPB, i.e. the sphere packing exponent, is tight.
 But determining the right prefactor for the SPB is still an open problem even for the DSPCs. \altug and Wagner \cite{altugW11} considered the DSPCs with positive transition probabilities satisfying certain symmetry conditions \cite[p.
 94]{gallager} and established a SBP with a prefactor of the form \(\blx^{-\frac{1+\epsilon}{2\rno}}\) for any \(\epsilon>0\) for certain \(\rno\) in \((0,1)\).
-Their result is tight because later they have proved in \cite{altugW14D} that Gallager's inner bound can be improved to have a prefactor \(\blx^{-\frac{1}{2\rno}}\), for the aforementioned \(\rno\), for arbitrary DSPCs.
+Their result is tight because later they have proved in \cite{altugW14D} that Gallager's bound \cite{gallager65} can be improved to have a prefactor \(\blx^{-\frac{1}{2\rno}}\), for the aforementioned \(\rno\), for arbitrary DSPCs.
 For arbitrary DSPCs, we only have bounds for the constant composition codes that are also due to \altug and Wagner \cite{altugW14A}.

 The SPB has been conjectured to hold for the channel codes on DSPCs with feedback.
-Assuming certain symmetries, Dobrushin \cite{dobrushin62} proved it to be the case.
+Assuming certain symmetries, Dobrushin \cite{dobrushin62A} proved it to be the case.
 However, it was challenging to prove the conjecture for arbitrary DSPCs with feedback because of the reliance of the standard proofs on the type based expurgations.
-In \cite{haroutunian77}, Haroutunian established an outer bound for codes on arbitrary DSPCs with feedback; but the exponent of Haroutunian's bound is equal to the sphere packing exponent only for DSPCs with certain symmetries.
+In \cite{haroutunian77}, Haroutunian established a lower bound on the error probability of codes on arbitrary DSPCs with feedback; but the exponent of Haroutunian's bound is equal to the sphere packing exponent only for DSPCs with certain symmetries.
 Haroutunian points out in \cite{haroutunian77} that his exponent is strictly larger than the sphere packing exponent even for the stationary binary input binary output channel with the following transition probability matrix

 There are other partial results \cite{comoN10,palaiyanurS10,palaiyanurthesis} establishing the SPB for certain families of codes ---rather than all codes--- on the DSPCs with feedback.